cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/json_flags.md

   instead of being a strict limit like it normally would be.
 - `STR_RELOAD` Reload speed is affected by strength.
 - `UNDERWATER_GUN` Gun is optimized for usage underwater, does perform badly outside of water.
+- `USE_PARENT_GUN` For gunmods with `gun_data` meant to represent extra magazines on a gun, e.g. KSG.
+  Will make fouling apply to the gun it's installed on instead of itself, check for suppressors installed on the parent item, and apply brass catcher behavior if present on parent item.
 - `WATERPROOF_GUN` Gun does not rust and can be used underwater.

 ### Firing modes